 The Oklahoma Turnpike Authority will stop issuing automatic violations for failure to pay tolls until the agency can match its records with Tax Commission records new license plate numbers.

-A Pikepass can be misread when the pass is not properly affixed under the rearview mirror inside the front windshield of a vehicle.
+What’s the problem?A Pikepass can be misread when the pass is not properly affixed under the rearview mirror inside the front windshield of a vehicle.
 The fines were forgiven as soon as customers contacted the authority with the updated information.
 Stewart said violation notices were sent to addresses, but tracking accounts with addresses is not a reliable way to ensure someone has an account.

 MORE FROM NEWSOK

 If you are a Pikepass customer in good standing, you can get rid of the violation notices by:

 • Going to pikepass.com and updating your information.
 Customers must have an existing online account.